 The State Perinatal Program has partnered with March of Dimes (MOD) since 2004 to address the problem of premature births.
-The program was a recipient of a 2012 Community Grant from the Alabama Chapter MOD.
+The program was a recipient of a 2013 Community Grant from the Alabama Chapter MOD.
 The grant supported FIMR activities.
 In March 2012, Dr. Donald Williamson, State Health Officer, signed an agreement with the MOD to commit to decreasing prematurity in Alabama by 8 percent by 2014 using the 2009 rate of 16.7 percent as a baseline.
 In 2012, the percent of preterm births decreased to a preliminary percentage of 14.6.
-When comparing this figure to the 2009 baseline of 15.6 percent preterm births, a 6.4 percent decrease occurred from 2009 to preliminary 2012.
+However, in 2013 that number increased to 16.3 percent, evidence that efforts to decrease preterm birth needs to continue statewide in Alabama.

-Collaborative Improvement & Innovation Network to Reduce Infant Mortality
+Collaborative Improvement & Innovation Network to Reduce Infant Mortality (CollN)

-Alabama created a state team for each of the five strategic action teams and has appointed a CollN Director to coordinate all CollN efforts, both statewide and nationally.
-The five strategic action teams met monthly, or as needed, and the statewide team met quarterly.
-Statewide partners include: Alabama Perinatal Excellence Collaborative (APEC), the Alabama Medicaid Agency, the Alabama Hospital Association (AlaHA), MOD, the Association of Women's Health, Obstetric and Neonatal Nurses, UAB, USA, Medicaid Maternity Care Providers, Governor's Office, Alabama Department of Mental Health, Jefferson County Department of Health, Mobile County Health Department, Alabama Department of Human Resources, Children's Trust Fund in connection with the Alabama Department of Child Abuse and Neglect Prevention, health care providers, nurses, and others.
+Alabama created a state team for each of the five strategic action teams and appointed a CollN Director to coordinate all CollN efforts, both statewide and nationally.
+The five strategic action teams met monthly or more, as needed, and the statewide team met at least quarterly.
+Statewide partners include: Alabama Perinatal Excellence Collaborative (APEC); Alabama Medicaid Agency; Alabama Hospital Association (AlaHA); MOD; Association of Women's Health, Obstetric and Neonatal Nurses; UAB; USA; Medicaid Maternity Care Providers; Governor's Office; Alabama Department of Mental Health; Alabama Department of Child Abuse and Neglect Prevention; Alabama Department of Human Resources (DHR); Jefferson County Department of Health; Mobile County Health Department; Alabama Chapter - AAP; health care providers, nurses, and maternal child health advocates.
 These stakeholders invested time and effort in improving birth outcomes across the state.